 Welcome to my website.
-I am a Doctoral Fellow at the ETH AI Center in Zürich, working at the intersection of artificial intelligence, economics, game theory and optimization.
+I am a Doctoral Fellow at the ETH AI Center in Zürich and currently a Student Researcher at Google DeepMind, working at the intersection of machine learning, game theory and optimization.
 Outside of academia, I enjoy playing Tennis, doing Kung Fu and solving escape rooms.

 Work

 My research interest are multi-agent reinforcement learning, mechanism design, game theory and machine learning.
-I am co-supervised by Prof. Niao He and Prof. Sven Seuken.
+I am supervised by Niao He and Sven Seuken.
 You can find my publications here on Google Scholar.

 If you are interested in my work and want to chat or write a MSc thesis, feel free to contact me under vinzenz [dot] thoma [at] ai [dot] ethz [dot] ch.

 Prior to my PhD, I have worked as a research and teaching assistant at the Computation and Economics Research Group of the University of Zurich.
-Outside of academia, I was a research analyst with Parsumo Capital for over 5 years and a Data Science Trainee at the European Systemic Risk Board of the European Central Bank.
+Outside of academia, I was working part-time as a research analyst with Parsumo Capital during my Bachelor’s and Master’s, and as a Data Science Trainee at the European Systemic Risk Board of the European Central Bank.

 Education